rosin-project/press_kit/how_to_manage_your_ftp_page.md

-Whenever you make changes to your page it will show up first in the list and thus increase visability.
+:nerd_face: Whenever you make changes to your page it will show up first in the list and thus increase visability.

 It is required to have an user for the "rosin-project.eu" backend!
 1. Log in at the [FTP posts][1]